talkpython/100daysofweb-with-python-course/days/017-020-flask-call-apis/README.md

 For the final day:

 - Continue building the app if you didn't complete it on Day 3.
 - Add in some error handling on the user input.
-Eg: Right now, entering a number will break the app - account for this scenario.
+Eg: Right now, entering a number or an invalid colour (not in the API) will break the app - account for these scenarios.
 - Check out the rest of the [Pokemon API endpoints](https://pokeapi.co/docs/v2.html) and test printing other types of Pokemon data.
 - If you're feeling *really* brave: on our existing app (printing the names of a Pokemon of a specific colour), have the app return more than just the Pokemon name.
 Eg: the "Nature", the "Form", the "Habitat"..